nikhil-tripathi-nikki/Nikhil-git-demo/README.md

 # Nikhil-git-demo
-This is my  first first respository
+This is my  first  git respository